We all face that moment when we ask ourselves:

 - To start the cleaning program, you need to push the button three times within two seconds.
 It can take up to two minutes for the water flow to appear.
 The actual program, on the other hand, will last about 7 minutes.

-The cleaning program can be stopped at any time by pressing the button.
-Then, whenever you’re ready to proceed, just click the button again and it will continue where it left off.
+You can stop the cleaning program at any time by pressing the button.
+Then, whenever you’re ready to proceed, just click the button again, and it will continue where it left off.

 Orange Light Fades Off and On

 If the orange light is pulsing, that means your machine is overheating.